Bendamustine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not smoke while you are using this medicine.

 Warnings While Using This Medicine

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or any kind of infection.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, cancer, or any kind of infection.